Daryl Mitchell (actor): Personal life

-Mitchell and his wife, Carol, have three children.
+Mitchell and his wife, Carol, have four children.
 As of 2010, they live in Sugar Hill, Georgia, a suburb of Atlanta.

-Accident
+Motorcycle crash

-On November 10, 2001, Mitchell was paralyzed from the waist down after a motorcycle crash on an island near Beaufort, South Carolina, in which he lost control of his bike after turning a corner and encountering gravel and loose pavement.
+On November 10, 2001, Mitchell was paralyzed from the waist down after a motorcycle crash on an island near Beaufort, South Carolina, in which he lost control of his bike while turning a corner on gravel and loose pavement.
 He woke up five days later in the hospital.
 Mitchell got full support from his family and friends, including Denzel Washington and Chris Tucker, to continue his career.
 He had a recurring role thereafter on the TV program Ed between 2002 and 2004 as a bowling alley manager who was paralyzed after an accident.

 Mitchell later started the Daryl Mitchell Foundation to raise awareness of spinal cord injury, and serves as the Minority Outreach spokesman for the Christopher and Dana Reeve Foundation.
 He has also become a strong advocate for employing actors with disabilities.